Assessment & Reporting

 - Recording provides data for tracking and monitoring

 - Recorded data is analysed for intervention and mentoring purposes

 - Reporting provides truthful information for students and parents that is frequent and meaningful

 Reporting to parents - Student Progress Reviews (SPRs) and Consultation Evenings

-Parents are kept informed of their child's progress through the termly reporting system (half termly for Year 10 and 11) known as a Student Progress Review.
+Parents are kept informed of their child's progress through the termly reporting system known as a Student Progress Review.
 Teachers are asked to comment on a student's progress towards aspirational targets.
 The Parent Friendly Calendar shows the frequency and timing of the SPRs.

 Parent/Carer Consultation Evenings are held once a year for each year group; this gives parents/carers an opportunity to meet with the subject teachers to discuss how well their child is making progress.
 Parents/Carers can contact their child's teachers at any time if they wish to discuss progress.
 Teachers can be contacted by phone via reception or by email, email details can be found here.